 Beth Ann Fennelly, Poet Laureate of Mississippi, teaches in the MFA Program at the University of Mississippi, where she was named Outstanding Teacher of the Year.
 She’s won grants and awards from the N.E.A., the United States Artists, a Pushcart, and a Fulbright to Brazil.
 Beth Ann has published three poetry books: Open House, Tender Hooks, and Unmentionables, all with W. W. Norton.
 Beth Ann's poetry has been in over fifty anthologies, including Best American Poetry 1996, 2005, and 2006, The Book of Irish American Poetry from the Eighteenth Century to the Present, Poets of the New Century, and The Penguin Book of the Sonnet, and in textbooks such as Contemporary American Poetry and Literature.

 In recent years, Beth Ann’s written more prose.
 A book of essays, Great With Child: Letters to a Young Mother, was published by Norton in 2006.
 In 2013, Beth Ann and her husband, Tom Franklin, co-authored a novel, The Tilted World, published by HarperCollins and set during the 1927 flood of the Mississippi River.
-Beth Ann’s newest book, to be published by W. W. Norton, was named an Atlanta Journal Constitution Best Book of 2017 and a Goodreaders Favorite for 2017.
+Beth Ann’s newest book, published by W. W. Norton, was named an Atlanta Journal Constitution Best Book of 2017 and a Goodreaders Favorite for 2017.

 A contributing editor to The Oxford American, she also writes freelance on travel, culture, and design for many magazines.
 Recent nonfiction awards include the Orlando Award in Nonfiction from A Room of Her Own, the Lamar York Prize from The Chattachoochee Review and the Porter Fleming Award for Excellence in the Essay.
 She’s the first woman honored with the University of Notre Dame’s Distinguished Alumni in the Arts Award.